 Founded by the Hewetson-Brown family in 2003, Wildflower Turf Ltd is a privately-owned UK company that has both researched and produced the UK’s first, soil-less growing system for wildflowers and grasses.
 Wildflower Turf Limited is the UK’s only specialist Wildflower Turf producer.
 Wildflower Turf Ltd supplies Wildflower Turf to a wide range of organisations across all sectors with a requirement to improve biodiversity in a built environment.
 The company partners the Meadows Nectar Networks Initiative and The Hampshire & IOW Wildlife Trust, amongst others, in promoting the importance of wildflower and grassland habitats to the wider community.

-For the last 15 years, the Meadows Nectar Networks Initiative (MNNI) has been working to conserve and restore the ancient meadows of South-East England’s High Weald, an Area of Outstanding Natural Beauty.
+For the last 21 years, the Meadows Nectar Networks Initiative (MNNI – formerly WMI and now WMP) has been working to conserve and restore the ancient meadows of South-East England’s High Weald, an Area of Outstanding Natural Beauty.
 Flower-rich meadows have been part of the British landscape for thousands of years.
 Semi-natural grasslands depend on sympathetic management, such as mowing for hay, low intensity grazing by livestock, or a combination of both management techniques, vital for the provision of high-quality, sustainable food production.
 Unimproved pastures contain a wonderful diversity of native wildflowers and grasses providing a vital source of nectar for pollinators and sweet hay for winter feed for grazing animals.
 MNNI raises the awareness of the value of meadows by demonstrating to the public and landowners what can be achieved to reverse their decline.
-As a direct result of MNNIs work over the last 15 years, meadows have been recognised, protected, enhanced or created within the Weald utilising native wild harvested local provenance seed.
+As a direct result of Weald Meadows work over the last 21 years, meadows have been recognised, protected, enhanced or created within the Weald utilising native wild harvested local provenance seed.
 The initiative was originated by the High Weald AONB at Flimwell and in 2010 transferred to the leadership of the High Weald Landscape Trust (WMI-Weald Meadows Initiative).
-More recently it has been associated with The Grasslands Trust, now closed.
+The Grasslands Trust were the last owner, now sadly gone and the project continues under self employed consultant Dawn Brickwood who co-ordinates WMP & Services.

 Weald and Downland Museum